deckhouse/deckhouse/ee/modules/500-operator-trivy/docs/FAQ.md

 kubectl get clustercompliancereports.aquasecurity.github.io cis -ojson | jq '.status.detailReport.results | map(select(.checks | map(.success) | all | not))'
 ```

-## How to view resources that have not passed specific CIS compliance checks
+## How to view resources that have not passed a specific CIS compliance check?

 By check `id`: